 This chapbook is a purge of pieces I’ve written throughout the years.
 Part I focuses on the things that happened during the time I spent in Nashville (1996 – 2001).
 Part II is a hodgepodge of social commentary and personal essays.

 This e-book is not for children.
 There is some strong profanity and an explicit scene.

 The photo of Arrokot is from NASA.
 The “Bass & Pumpkin” portrait is by Stephen Brandt.
 All other photographs on the main page were taken by me.
 (The self-portrait on the top of this page was taken at age 26.)
 My collage work is featured in “Punk in Context.”

 Here are some friends and family whose support along the way has been invaluable:

 Eric Bennett • We’ve concocted many crazy schemes through the years.
 Now, we have something.
 It’s a paper & ink chapbook called Looking for the Secular Bus.

 Jhon Ackerman • We were kids in high school, in a band called Glass of Milk.
 Jhon now operates the Recording Zone.
 It’s a state of the art, fully functional, professional studio.

 Ann Koi • We corresponded for years before we met.
-Things became dark and mysterious during the dangerous days of MySpace.
-Ann is a keen philosopher and a talented artist.
+Things became murky and mysterious during the dangerous days of MySpace.
+Ann is a keen philosopher.